sen0rxol0/FutureRestore-Script/README.md

 ### Requirements:

-- SHSH blob file from a SHSH Blobs saver.
+- SHSH blob file.
-- IPSW file with same firmware version as the saved SHSH blob.
+- IPSW file with the same firmware version as SHSH.
 - macOS system.

 ### How to use: